geelark-tech/geelark-openapi/docs/en/Cloud Phone API/File Management/Upload_the_keybox_file.md

 API Description
 ---------------

-Upload the keybox file and pass Google&#039;s integrity verification.
+Upload the keybox file and pass Google's integrity verification.
 This is currently only supported on Android 12/13/15.
 For Android 12/13, simply upload the keybox file.
 Android 15 requires the following additional steps:
 1. Update Google Play and GMS to the latest version.
 2. Log in with a valid Google account.
 3. Download the Play Integrity API Checker from Google Play.